DeepLabCut/DeepLabCut/docs/maDLC_AdvUserGuide.md

 ### Create Training Dataset:

-For mutli-animal training we use batch processing.
-This means that we'd like the data to be similarly sized.
+Ideally for training DNNs, one uses large batch sizes.
+Thus, for mutli-animal training batch processing is preferred.
+This means that we'd like the images to be similarly sized.
 You can of course have differing size of images you label (but we suggest cropping out useless pixels!).
 So, we have a new function that can pre-process your data to be compatible with batch training.
 As noted above, please run this function before you `create_multianmialtraining_dataset`.
+This function assures that each crop is "small", by default 400 x 400, which allows larger batchsizes and that there are multiple crops so that different parts of larger images are covered.

 **maDeepLabCut CRITICAL POINT**- you must use this new function if you have a multi-animal project (and the skeleton in the `config.yaml` **must be defined** before you run this step, if not already done).
 You **should also run** `deeplabcut.cropimagesandlabels(config_path)` before creating a training set, as we use batch processing and many users have smaller GPUs that cannot accommodate larger images + larger batchsizes.
 This is also a type of data augmentation.